briandconnelly/nicheconstruct/paper/03_methods.md

 In this expanded model, subpopulations additionally modify their local environment.
 As this process occurs, environmental changes feed back to affect selection.
+Several aspects of this model are illustrated in [Box 1](#box1).
 We explore how niche construction affects the evolution of cooperation; specifically, how cooperative behavior can hitchhike along with adaptations to modified environments.
-Box 1 provides additional information about the model.

 ## Model Description